zaarthulvignesh3003/DevOps---Guvi-Task/README.md

-Please check below file for November 02 Task - Docker Task 3
+Please check below file for November 16 Task - Jenkins Task 1

 Task Description:

-Create a custom docker image for nginx and deploy it using docker compose, where the volume bind mount should be at /var/opt/nginx location.
-Push the created custom docker image to your docker-hub.
+Launch jenkins and explore creating projects and users.

-1. DevOps Task (02-11) Vignesh Sankar.docx
+1. DevOps Task (16-11) Vignesh Sankar.docx

-Please check this file where i attached the screenshot of the image/commands of Instance connect and docker commands.
+Please check this file where i attached the screenshot of the image/commands of Instance connect and Jenkins configuration, User and project creation.